 LORD OF THE FLIES

 PS – Environmental reform, anyone?
 Culture, respect, political and economic unity?
 One hand washing the other?
 One person bringing the food, the other tending the fire, each providing what the other is lacking — an economy of specialized tasks, a complement-driven culture where everyone works toward a common goal in order to withstand life on an island of limited resources in a vast and hostile ocean?
-Quality of life, anyone?
+Quality of life, maybe?
 Incremental progress?
 Maintenance and improvement of all that has been achieved in times prior, building the future on strong foundations . . . or a return to whim and folly, dust and bones?

 From the bays of Pearl Coast,